h9lk/mastercomfig/docs/customization/modules.md

 ### Map Background

 Controls the live map that appears in the background of the main menu.
-Some options automatically exit immediately, for the sake of preloading assets.

 - **CPU usage:** none
 - **GPU usage:** none